d i s c l a i m e r

 The jeans are tapered and have elastic attached to the bottom as Amber wore these jeans tucked into a huge pair of black boots.

-Her top is very tight fitting and is made of very dark green leather.
-It is a sleeve-less vest with fitted sides and along waist that splays at the bottom to sit over the hips.
+Her top is very tight fitting and is made of very dark green leather (it appears almost black).
+It is a sleeveless vest with fitted sides and along waist that splays at the bottom to sit over the hips.

 Around the bottom of the top there is a large matching green leather belt.
 This loops around the waist and has a double pronged round buckle at the front.